ShoeNoodle/Eportfolio/README.md

 # Portfolio
 Future plans;
-Scalability, make it work for phones and smaller resolutions.
+<br> Scalability, make it work for phones and smaller resolutions.
 Beautify.